First impeachment inquiry into Andrew Johnson

-This impeachment inquiry preceded the second impeachment inquiry against Andrew Johnson (launched in January 1868), which played a role in the lead up to the February 24, 1868 impeachment of Johnson.
+This impeachment inquiry preceded the second impeachment inquiry into Andrew Johnson (launched in January 1868), which played a role in the lead-up to Johnson's impeachment on February 24, 1868.

 Background

 Some Radical Republicans had entertained the thought of impeaching President Andrew Johnson since as early as 1866.
 However, the Republican Party was divided on the prospect of impeachment, with moderates in the party, who held a plurality, widely opposing it at this point.
 The radicals were more in favor of impeachment, as their plans for strong reform in reconstruction were greatly imperiled by Johnson.
 Among of the first Radical Republicans to explore impeachment was House Territories Committee chairman James Mitchell Ashley.
 Ashley was convinced of a baseless conspiracy theory that faulted Johnson for involvement in conspiring in the assassination of Lincoln.
 Thus, Ashley had strong personal motivation for wanting to remove Johnson from office.
 Ashley quietly began researching impeachment.
 Federal impeachment was rare in the United States.

 Several attempts were made by Radical Republicans to initiate impeachment, but these were successfully rebuffed by moderate Republicans in party leadership.
 After the December 1866 meeting of the House Republican caucus, in an effort to block any further efforts to impeach Johnson, the moderate Republicans leading the party's caucus passed a rule for the Republican caucus which required that both a majority of House Republicans and a majority of members on the House Committee on the Judiciary would be required to approve any measure regarding impeachment in party caucus prior to it being considered in the House.
 Radical Republicans continued to seek Johnson's impeachment.
 They disobeyed the rule put in place for the Republican caucus.
 Radicals proposed a number of impeachment resolutions, which the moderate Republicans often stifled by referring to committees.